Before starting, read the 2022 Earth to Sky Academy course announcement.

 How should we select our target audience?

-ETS serves interpreters and place-based informal educators—people that work in parks, refuges, sites of historical and cultural significance, and other public lands to provide place-based education and interpretation for the public.
-Though some of the resources and professional development we provide are also useful for classroom teachers and other communicators, interpreters and place-based informal educators form the core of the audience that we expect Regional Teams to serve.
+ETS serves place-based interpreters and place-based informal educators—people that work in parks, refuges, sites of historical and cultural significance, and other public lands to provide place-based education and interpretation for the public.
+Though some of the resources and professional development we provide are also useful for classroom teachers and other communicators, applicants that provide thoughtful plans for serving place-based interpreters and informal educators will receive selection preference.
 In your region, the people doing this kind of work might have different titles or roles in society, which is why we would like you to define your target audience based on what makes sense in your region.
 To increase inclusion, we encourage you to consider including early-career communicators (e.g. interns, volunteers, seasonal employees, etc.) among your target audience when formulating your plans.

 What is the best way to assemble a strong Regional Team?

-Your team must be made up of individuals from multiple organizations/agencies, including at least one alumnus of a previous ETS course or mini-course.
+Your team must be made up of individuals from multiple organizations/agencies.
+Preference will be given to teams that include an alum of a previous ETS course or mini-course.
 We recommend assembling a variety of experience within your team, including experienced trainers, well-networked community leaders, representatives of your target audience, and subject matter experts representing key knowledge areas for climate change in your region.
 Consider including representatives of federal agencies, state and local agencies, tribes, nonprofits, and universities.
 This may mean building a team that does not have previous experience working together, and developing your norms of collaboration together.

 Your core team of 3–5 individuals will attend the Academy and become Regional Leaders, but a broader team of partners may be needed to ensure success.
 Enlist those individuals’ help early on and ask for their input in formulating your plans.